MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-azure-data-explorer-to-insights.md

    ![ADX Add connection](media/adx-add-cluster-button.png)

-2. Enter your title API endpoint, which follows the format `https://<titleID>.playfabapi.com`.
+2. Enter the PlayFab API endpoint, which is `https://insights.playfab.com`.
 3. Select **Add**, and you should now be able to execute queries or commands on the database.

 ## Additional resources